nexnt/T809DATA_2021/08_SVM/README.md

 Which method seems to be the best for the task?

-## Bonus
+## Independent section
-This is an open ended bonus question.
+This is an open ended independent question.
 You can choose to compare visually different parameters on the cancer dataset, different types of models, create your own data, etc.